 Thirsty for More?

-Check out the 25th annual Minnesota Monthly Food & Wine Experience this weekend, March 2 & 3, to try a great range of wine alongside delicious food—and snacks to test your pairing preferences.
+Check out the 26th annual Minnesota Monthly Food & Wine Experience on November 6-7, 2021 to try a great range of wine alongside delicious food—and snacks to test your pairing preferences.
 Find more info and tickets here.